 It is important for a football team to have an owner who is willing to foot the bill for all the expenses necessary for a winning team.
 Without deep pockets, and a willingness to make a significant investment, the team will end up mired in mediocrity, or worse.

 So who owns the church?
-Too often we end up believing that we do; it is our church, or the pastor’s church.
-And as a result we look to our own resources to be successful as a church.
+Too often, we end up believing that we do; it is our church.
+Or maybe the pastor’s church.
+And as a result, we look to our own resources to be successful as a church.
 But if we are truly a church, then we belong to Christ.
-He is the owner, and as the owner he is willing to do what is necessary to ensure that we become what he wants us to be.
-Paul has earlier prayed in this letter that we would come to understand the plan and purpose he has for us.
+He is the owner, and as the owner, he is willing to do what is necessary to ensure that we become what he wants us to be.
+Paul had earlier prayed in this letter that we would come to understand the plan and purpose he has for us.
 The resources that are available for us.
 And his power that is at work in us.
 If we are not successful as a church, it is not because the owner is tightfisted.

-In vs. 11-12 Paul tells us that the owner, Christ, has given the church some coaches: apostles, prophets, evangelists, and pastor/teachers.
-All too often those of us in the church look to our pastor as if he were hired to do the work of the church.
+In vs. 11-12, Paul tells us that the owner, Christ, has given the church some coaches: apostles, prophets, evangelists, and pastors/teachers.
+All too often, those of us in the church look to our pastor as if he were hired to do the work of the church.
 And while we might volunteer to help out a bit, the work is really his to do.
 That is kind of like the football team expecting their coaching staff to take the field and play the game, while they stand on the sidelines and cheer them on, or criticize their failures.

 Understanding Our Roles

 My pastor’s role, according to this passage, is to train me to do the work of the church.
 And to do that effectively, he needs to be working with the owner to develop the game plan for the church.
 Once that is done, he will be able to equip me to accomplish it.
 Without the coach having a good game plan, what will he be equipping me for?